Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Dallas has combined with its opponents to score more than 54.5 points in five of eight games this season.
+- Dallas and its opponents have combined to score more than 54.5 points in five of eight games this season.

-- The two teams combine to score 52 points per game, 2.5 less than the total in this contest.
+- Sunday's total is 2.5 points higher than the combined 52 PPG average of the two teams.

-- This contest's over/under is 3.0 points greater than the 51.5 these two squads combine to surrender per game this season.
+- These two squads combine to allow 51.5 points per game, 3.0 fewer than this contest's over/under.

-- The Cowboys and their opponents score an average of 51.6 points per game, 2.9 fewer than Sunday's total.
+- The average total in Cowboys games this season is 51.6, 2.9 points fewer than Sunday's total of 54.5.

 - In 2020, games involving the Falcons have averaged a total of 47.2 points, 7.3 fewer than this game's set over/under.